Dealing with Altitude

 On our Active Adventures trips at altitude, we always schedule a number of acclimatization days, where we’ll hike up high during the day to give your body a taste of what’s to come, before descending again to sleep and recuperate.
 It’s the same technique used by mountaineers making their way up Mt.
 Everest – they’ll set up a series of camps and climb during the day, before heading back down to a lower altitude to sleep at night.
 It’s a technique that works well and gives you the chance to stop and explore a village, and spend some time relaxing in the mountains.

-Our experienced ACTIVE guides constantly monitor their hikers and we have never experienced any serious effects of altitude requiring medical attention while trekking at altitude in the Himalayas or Peru.
-We take things slowly, gradually making our way up and have a great team of guides and staff who really know their stuff.
+Our experienced Active Adventures Trip Leaders constantly monitor their hikers.
+We take things slowly, gradually making our way up and have a great support team who really know their stuff.
 One rule is always forefront in our minds – and that is “Descend!
 Descend!
 Descend!”
 If you’re on a trip anywhere in the world and feel unwell, don’t be shy – tell your guide.

 Natural remedies and medicines